Hip Hop Create 9–12 years

 - This is an open level class suitable for all children aged 9-12 years.
 The class is not suitable for any other ages.

-- This is a 7-week course between Sat 4 Nov - Sat 16 Dec.
+- This is a 11-week course between Sat 6 Jan - Sat 24 Mar.
+No session on half term (Saturday 17 February).

 Emma Houston is a versatile artist with a keen interest in all kinds of movement and choreography.
 After gaining a first class honours contemporary dance degree from Trinity Laban Conservatoire of Music and Dance, she joined the Greenwich Dance team as a dance teacher.